webstylestory/figolia/README.md

 `firebase` package is now deprecated on the server, hence the update to use `firebase-admin`.
 You have to update your figolia configuration to remove the `firebase.secret` entry, and replace it with a `firebase.serviceAccountFile` pointing to your firebase key json file.
 It can be downloaded from the Firebase Console in the last tabs of the settings of your project.
 NEVER SHARE THAT FILE.

-Basic steps (for a globval install):
+Basic steps (for a global install):

   1. `npm i -g figolia@^0.4.x`
   2. Download the service account json file from your Firebase console